NCIP/gdc-docs/docs/API/Users_Guide/Downloading_Files.md

 To download a file, users can pass UUID(s) to the `data` endpoint.
 If a single UUID is provided, the API will return the associated file.
 If a comma-separated list of UUIDs is provided, the API will return an archive file containing the requested files.

 The `data` endpoint supports GET and POST requests as demonstrated in the following examples.

-### Tar File Option
-If the `?tarfile` parameter is specified to a data endpoint download query all files requested in the download string will be bundled in a single tar file.

 ### Related Files